-However, in the first half of the 20th century, the most popular banjos were four-string tenor and plectrum banjos.
+Although the five-string banjo is by far the most popular type of banjo being played today, decades ago the most popular banjos in the first half of the 20th century were four-string tenor and plectrum banjos.
 These banjos are really different instruments and shouldn't be confused with the five-string banjo.
 Understanding the differences between banjos is important, because before you begin your adventure, you need to make sure you're traveling with the right kind of equipment.